gchristov/thecodinglove-kotlinjs/README.md

     - `Service Account User`
     - `Artifact Registry Administrator`
     - `Cloud Run Admin`
-3. Create a second Service Account with these permissions for PubSub
-    - `Pub/Sub Admin`
-4. Setup Firestore
+3. Setup Firestore
    - Create a Firestore database in Google Cloud
-   - Navigate to your new Firestore database -> Security rules
+   - Navigate to your new Firestore database -> Security rules in Google Cloud
    - Click `Enable Firebase` to allow editing of the rules.
 This will add two service accounts to your project:
-     - `firebase-adminsdk-5-ramdom-chars@projectname.iam.gserviceaccount.com` - provides credentials for the Firebase Admin SDK
+     - `firebase-adminsdk-5-random-chars@projectname.iam.gserviceaccount.com` - provides credentials for the Firebase Admin SDK.
+We will use this account's API key on the backend so you can rename it to something clearer, like `App backend`
      - `firebase-service-account@firebase-sa-management.iam.gserviceaccount.com` - manages and links Firebase services to Google Cloud projects
    - Navigate to your project in Firebase -> Firebase Database -> Rules and copy the following setup
    ```
    rules_version = '2';
    service cloud.firestore {
       match /databases/{database}/documents {
          match /{document=**} {
-            // TODO: Make this secure, as this allows reads/writes from anywhere
+            // The backend uses the Firebase Admin SDK, so external access is disabled
-            allow read, write: if true;
+            allow read, write: if false;
          }
       }
    }
    ```
+4. Navigate to IAM and admin and give your `firebase-adminsdk` account the following additional roles
+   - `Pub/Sub Admin`, for managing the PubSub subscriptions
 5. Create a `local.properties` file at the root of the project with the following contents
 ```
-GCP_PROJECT_ID=YOUR_GCP_PROJECT_ID
 SLACK_SIGNING_SECRET=YOUR_SLACK_SIGNING_SECRET
 SLACK_REQUEST_VERIFICATION_ENABLED=true|false
 SLACK_CLIENT_ID=YOUR_SLACK_CLIENT_ID